 High-end imaging methods such as full waveform inversion (FWI) and least-squares reverse time migration (LS-RTM) are used to solve imaging challenges in complex geological settings.
 They aim to provide reliable structural images and stable pre-stack phase and amplitude information for use in quantitative interpretation, reservoir characterization and 4D monitoring studies.
 Recently, multiparameter workflows have begun to emerge as an alternative solution.
 These approaches combine FWI and LS-RTM into a single framework where kinematic effects are explained by the background velocity model (FWI) and dynamic effects by reflectivity model (LS-RTM).
-The concept of seismic scale separation (Claerbout, 1985) and the multiparameter inversion bring stability and robustness for both properties, minimizing leakage between the two terms.

-In this paper, we show results from the application of multiparameter inversion applied to an OBN dataset acquired in the Santos basin.
+The concept of seismic scale separation and the multiparameter inversion bring stability and robustness for both properties, minimizing leakage between the two terms.
+In this paper, we show results from the application of both acoustic and elastic multiparameter inversion (Huang et al., 2025) to the OBN dataset described above.